Composting 101: How to Start Composting

 Here’s how Bokashi works: Kitchen scraps are mixed with an inoculated bran in a bucket to start the fermentation.
 Then, the fermented mixture is placed in the ground for a few weeks to finish the process.

-Bokashi is different from other composting methods because you can compost things like meat scraps and dairy products.
-Environmentalists love that it’s an easy way to reduce food waste and repurpose it in their gardens.
+Note: Bokashi differs from other composting methods because you can compost things like meat scraps and dairy products.
+Environmentalists love that it’s easy to reduce food waste and repurpose it in their gardens.

 Indoor Composting Methods

-Vermicomposting, or worm composting, is a variation of composting that relies heavily on a type of worm, known as red wigglers, to break down the materials.
+Vermicomposting, or worm composting, is a method of composting that relies heavily on a type of worm known as a red wiggler to break down the materials.
 It is often done in a specialized worm bin and focuses mainly on compostable kitchen waste.

-Live in an apartment or don’t have a backyard?
+If you live in an apartment, backyard composting isn’t an option, but that’s where worm composting comes in.
 Vermicomposting is a popular method of indoor composting, and the finished product can be used to give a boost of nutrients to your houseplants or outdoor potted plants.

 How to Start a Compost Pile

 The simplest way to compost is to create a pile or heap in an outdoor space, tending to it as necessary.
-Situate it in a dry spot fairly close to a water source if possible.
+If possible, situate it in a dry spot fairly close to a water source.

 What Not to Compost

-*To kill most weed seeds, the pile must reach 140 degrees F for 1-3 hours.
-If your pile won’t get this hot, it’s best to keep weeds out of your compost pile.
+Note: To kill most weed seeds, the compostable materials in the pile must reach 140 degrees Fahrenheit for 1 to 3 hours.
+If your pile won’t get this hot, keeping weeds out of your compost pile is best.

 The Do’s and Don’ts of Composting